jmuehlig/mxtasking-tunadb/README.md

 * [`src/perf`](src/flounder) includes an implementation of in-source perf counter and sampling.

 ## Further Applications
-Besides TunaDB, this repository includes further task-based applications used for other papers or development.
+Besides TunaDB, this repository includes further task-based applications used for papers or development.

 ### B-link-Tree Benchmark
 The folder [`src/application/blinktree_benchmark`](src/application/blinktree_benchmark) contains the benchmark code used in our paper _MxTasks: How to Make Efficient Synchronization and Prefetching Easy_.

 ### Radix Join Benchmark
 The folder [`src/application/radix_join_benchmark`](src/application/radix_join_benchmark) contains the benchmark code used in our paper _Micro Partitioning: Friendly to the Hardware and the Developer_.

 ### Task-based "Hello World"
-The folder [`src/application/hello_world`](src/application/hello_world) contains a task-based example for creating an spawning a simple task.
+The folder [`src/application/hello_world`](src/application/hello_world) contains a task-based example for creating and spawning a simple task.

 ## External Libraries
 TunaDB would not be possible without the help of various external libraries.